Manchester Art Gallery, Mosley Street, Manchester

 Contact us by email

-Temporary gallery closures
+Events and temporary gallery closures

 The galleries are dynamic changing spaces with works occasionally moved for loans or conservation or to refresh displays.
 We try to keep our records of changes to works on display up to date, however if you’re planning to visit to see a specific work, please contact us first to check that it is on display.